-- 1. That Council consider and approve the first tranche of the Constitution as set out in the Appendices A to H attached. - 2.
-That Council agree that the Constitution sections attached as Appendices A to G will come into effect at Annual Council in May 2023 and that the Members Licensing Code will come into effect immediately. - 3.
-That Council delegate authority to the Monitoring Officer to make 'housekeeping changes' to the Constitution such as terminology to ensure consistency, numbering and formatting changes.
+- 1. That Council consider and approve the third tranche of the Constitution as set out in the Appendices attached. - 2.
+That Council agree that the Constitution in full will come into effect during Annual Council in May 2023. - 3.
+That Council delegate authority to the Monitoring Officer to make 'housekeeping changes' to the Constitution such as terminology to ensure consistency, numbering and formatting changes. - 4.
+That the Council requests that the Monitoring Officer to take the steps outlined in paragraph 5.3.3 of this report. - 5.
+That Council resolves to cease to operate the committee system and starts to operate executive arrangements with effect from the start of the 2023/24 Municipal Year. - 6.
+That Council agree that the constitutional review working group continues as a cross party working group to look at future constitutional changes before they go to council for approval.